Medical examiner

-The medical examiner is an appointed official in some American jurisdictions who is trained in pathology and investigates deaths that occur under unusual or suspicious circumstances, to perform post-mortem examinations, and in some jurisdictions to initiate inquests.
+The medical examiner is an official who is responsible for investigating the cause of a death and overseeing the death certification process.
+A medical examiner is usually trained in pathology.
+In the United States they may perform post-mortem examinations, and in some jurisdictions have the power to initiate inquests.
+In England and Wales, the medical examiner is mostly responsible for scrutinising the cause of a death where an inquest is not held by a coroner.

-In the US, there are two death investigation systems: first, the coroner system based on English law; and second, the medical examiner system, which evolved from the coroner system during the latter half of the 19th century.
-The type of system varies across jurisdictions, with over 2,000 separate jurisdictions for investigating unnatural deaths.
+In England and Wales (and formerly in Scotland) coroners are judicial officers who have held a number of responsibilities since their inception, but today they are mostly responsible for holding inquests where the cause of a death may not be clear or suspicious.
+This system was adopted throughout the British Empire, including in the United States.
+In most of these countries, including parts of the United States, the coroner has retained this role, however parts of the United States may also have a medical examiner, which evolved from coroners during the latter half of the 19th century.
+The exact responsibilities of a medical examiner varies across jurisdictions, with over 2,000 separate jurisdictions for investigating unnatural deaths.

+History

+United Kingdom

+Medical examiners in England and Wales have been used to investigate deaths that are not investigated by a coroner since September 2024, and a national medical examiner has been appointed since December 2025.

+United States

+In the United States, as the coroner is not necessarily a medical doctor, they may be a lawyer or a layperson.
+In the 19th century, the public became dissatisfied with lay coroners and demanded that the coroner be replaced by a physician.
+In 1918, New York City introduced the office of the Chief Medical Examiner and appointed physicians experienced in the field of pathology.
+In 1959, the medical subspecialty of forensic pathology was formally certified.

+United States

 In 2002, 22 states had a medical examiner system, 11 states had a coroner system, and 18 states had a mixed system.
 Since the 1940s, the medical examiner system has gradually replaced the coroner system and serves about 48% of the US population.
+The requirements to hold office vary widely between jurisdictions.
 The largest medical examiner's office in the United States is located in Baltimore, Maryland.

-The coroner is not necessarily a medical doctor.
-They may be a lawyer or a layperson.
-In the 19th century, the public became dissatisfied with lay coroners and demanded that the coroner be replaced by a physician.
-In 1918, New York City introduced the office of the Chief Medical Examiner and appointed physicians experienced in the field of pathology.
-In 1959, the medical subspecialty of forensic pathology was formally certified.

-The types of death reportable to the system are determined by federal, state, or local laws.
+The types of death reportable to medical examiners are determined by federal, state, or local laws.
 Commonly, these include violent, suspicious, sudden, and unexpected deaths, death when no physician or practitioner was present or treating the decedent, inmates in public institutions, those in custody of law enforcement, deaths during or immediately following therapeutic or diagnostic procedures or deaths due to neglect.

-Duties

 A medical examiner's duties vary by location, but typically include: